acoustic-content-samples/wchtools-cli/README.md

     - use with care and only after using up to date wchtools to pull all artifacts to a safe location
     - use only when you intend to completely clean out your Watson Content Hub tenant of all artifacts, to start with a clean empty hub.

+### Pushing, pulling, and deleting, by manifest
+A manifest file can be used to control the set of authoring artifacts that are acted upon by the wchtools commands.
+The push, pull, and delete actions all support using a manifest to specify which artifacts to perform the desired operation on.
+Likewise, the push, pull, delete and list commands can be used to generate a new manifest from your environment.
+The manifest file is a simple JSON list of artifacts grouped by artifact type.

+Please note that manifests just provide the wchtools commands with a list of artifacts to operate on, they cannot and do not change the behavior of WCH APIs.
+These manifest based commands are thus subject to the same validation and limitations those APIs provide.
+For instance, if other pages and/or content that are "not" listed in a manfiest refer to a content type listed in the manifest, you will not be able to delete that content type via manifest, until those pages and content are first removed (by UI or by another wchtools delete command).

+#### Manifest file location
+When a manifest is created, it is created in the /assets/dxconfig/manifests directory of the local working directory for the command.
+When specifying a manifest on the command line, you need only specify the name of the manifest, wchtools will automatically locate the manifest in the /assets/dxconfig/manifests directory.
+For example:

+    wchtools pull --manifest my_site

+will look for a file called my_site.json in the assets/dxconfig/manifests directory relative to your working directory.

+Alternatively, if you specify the manifest using a full path, you can point to a manifest anywhere on your local file system.

+    wchtools pull --manifest /Users/wchuser/manifests/my_site.json

+#### Using a manifest
+A manifest can be specified using the manifest option on the command line.
+For example:

+    wchtools push --manifest <manifest>

+When a manifest is specified, the manifest provides the list of artifacts that the command should act on.
+For example, if your manifest contained only 3 content items, but your working directory contained 10 content items, the command:

+    wchtools push --manifest <manifest>

+will only push the 3 content items that are listed in the manifest.

+If no artifact type specifiers (e.g. -c, -t, -a, etc) are provided on the command line, the action will also use the manifest to determine which artifact types to act on.
+For example, if a manifest contained only types and content artifacts, a command such as:

+    wchtools pull --manifest <manifest>

+would handle pulling only types and content since those are the only artifacts specified in the manifest.

+If artifact type specifiers (e.g. -c, -t, -a, etc) are provided on the command line, the command will only act on those artifact types and only on those artifacts specified in the manifest.
+For example, if a manifest contained types, content, layouts, sites and pages, the following command would only pull the types and content artifacts included in the manifest:

+    wchtools pull -c -t --manifest <manifest>

+A manifest can be used as a list of artifacts to delete, using:

+    wchtools delete --manifest <manifest>

+This will delete only those artifacts that are specified in the manifest file.

+#### Creating a new manifest
+A manifest file can be created based on the results of the artifacts successfully processed by the push, pull, delete and list commands.

+To generate a new manifest from the contents of your local working directory, execute:

+    wchtools list --write-manifest <manifest>

+The set of artifacts that are included in the manifest can be further restricted if desired.
+For example, to generate a manifest for just content artifacts, execute:

+    wchtools list -c --write-manifest <manifest>

+To generate a new manifest from the contents of your WCH tenant, use:

+    wchtools list --server --write-manifest <manifest>

+To push the modified contents of your local working directory to your tenant and generate a manifest that includes only the artifacts that were pushed, use:

+    wchtools push --write-manifest <manifest>

+To pull all artifacts from your WCH tenant to a local working directory and generate a manifest of everything that was pulled, use:

+    wchtools pull -A --write-manifest <manifest>

+Since manifests are stored in a folder called "/dxconfig/manifests" under the {working-directory}/assets folder, they will be pushed with the web application assets and can be shared with other developers using the same tenant, by pushing them to your WCH tenant with those web application assets.
+They may also be shared by checking the manifest(s) in to the source code control repository that you and the other developers are using to track your web application artifacts.

+#### Using both --manifest and --write-manifest

+It is possible to use both --manifest and --write-manifest in the same command.
+This may be useful if you want to restrict the set of artifacts that are processed by the command (using the specified manifest) and then generate a new manifest that contains only those artifacts that were successfully processed by the action.
+For example:

+    wchtools push -c --manifest my_site --write-manifest new_content

+Assuming you had an existing manifest called my_site which included all artifacts for your site, the above command would push only the locally modified content items to your tenant and afterwards generate a new manifest called new_content which includes only those content items that were modified (and successfully pushed to your tenant).

 #### Triggering a publish job